• Facebook

 Bowls of ingredients including diced vegetables, olives, raisins and seasonings.

 Start by cutting an eggplant into cubes and roasting it in the oven until golden brown.
 Heat olive oil in a pan, then add diced red onions, celery and red bell peppers, and cook until the veggies are tender.
-Next, add the cooked eggplant along with tomatoes, raisins, olives, capers and seasonings.
+Next, add the roasted eggplant along with tomatoes, raisins, olives, capers and seasonings.
 Let everything simmer until the mixture is thickened.
-Stir in fresh herbs along with pine nuts, then serve or refrigerate for later use.
+Stir in fresh herbs along with toasted pine nuts, then serve or refrigerate for later use.
+Serve with crusty bread and enjoy!

 Olives, vegetables and capers in a skillet.

-• This dish can be made up to 3 days before you plan to serve it, and it actually tastes best if you let it sit in the refrigerator for 24 hours.
+• Feel free to prepare this dish up to 3 days in advance.
+Eggplant relish actually tastes best if you let it sit in the refrigerator for 24 hours.
 This gives the flavors time to meld.

 • The finished dish should take on an almost jam-like consistency.
 Don’t be afraid to cook the mixture until you reach the perfect level of thickness.

-• Caponata can be frozen for up to 2 months.
+• You can freeze caponata for up to 2 months.
 Simply thaw the dish overnight in the fridge, then reheat over low heat on the stove until everything is warm and any excess water has evaporated.

 Roasted eggplant on a sheet pan.

-While this dish is most often served as an appetizer alongside crostini, I actually like to offer it in numerous ways.
+While this dish is most often an appetizer with crostini, I actually like to offer it in numerous ways.

 • Pizza: Dress up a plain cheese pizza by adding dollops of caponata over the top after it comes out of the oven.